Bachelor of Science in Studio Arts

 Note: A minimum of 60 credits in Liberal Arts is required.

-ART 186 Art History II: High Renaissance to the Present (M-ART 180)
+History of Western Art II: High Renaissance to Present

 Two 200 level or higher Art History courses

 Senior Thesis: Portfolio